TryShape/tryshape/README.md

 ## What's In TryShape
 `TryShape` comes with a bundle of features to give your creativity a shape.
 You can do the followings with TryShape,
 ### Create Shapes
-- Create a any shape using an intuitive editor.
+- Create any shapes using an intuitive editor.
 - Create Polygonal, Circular, Elliptical shapes without knowing the underlying complexities like CSS clip-path.
 - Add/Remove vertices, join them, drag-drop to position them to create a shape.
 - Provide your choice of colors, add the contextual information as notes while creating the shapes.